MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 3. Enable the connector for your organization
 4. In the **Endpoints** list, select your Dynamics 365 environment
 5. In the **Connection ID**, enter a unique ID for this connection
-6. Review and, if you agree, select the consent check box
+6. Review and select the consent check box
 7. Select **Save** to finish the connection setup

 When the setup is complete, Dynamics 365 answers, results, and vertical will only appear for users with a valid Dynamics 365 license and access to the connected Dynamics 365 environment.
 At any time, you can return to these settings and change the connection endpoint environment or deactivate the connection.

-## Future plans for Microsoft federation connector

-Dynamics 365 is the first Microsoft connector built on top of the Federated search platform--but it's only the beginning of the journey.
-We're planning to add more search federation connectors, such as Azure Cognitive Search, so customers can seamlessly retrieve and display search results from their custom search index in Microsoft Search.

 ## Frequently Asked Question

-**Q: How can my organization join the Dynamics 365 private preview?**
+**Q: How can my organization join the Dynamics 365 preview?**

 **A:** If you're interested in participating, contact us at [aka.ms/D365FederationSearchPreview](https://aka.ms/D365FederationSearchPreview).